June 30, 2316

 “We will end our wars with the human race today.
 Our people will be moved to our new country and there we will nurture our mutation in kindness.”
 Messina interrupted her musing.
 He spread his arms and stood on the precipice of the sheer break.
 “The earth gifted us the chance to control its Storms, to hold in our hands the balance of Life and Death—we can view the Supernatural universe as it is and stop time.
 We can change the Fortune of those around us, to make Fire, Air, Water, and Earth justly ours.
 It is time for the elementalists to rise.”

 “And we’ll be the Council to govern them.”
 Ubuntu smiled into the rising fog.
 The others nodded and took their own perches on the cliff’s edge.

 The earth rumbled under their feet.
 Water met the bottom of the basin in a sudden rush.
 Victor held them steady against the pressure.
 Ricci looked up in awe.

 “You’ll carry us up, won’t you Victor?”

 “Of course,” the white crystal around his neck flashed with power and he reached out to grab two hands in his.

 When they all stood on the open edge near the new waterfall, they reexamined the spread of untainted land ahead of them.
 They could see the tips of mountains crisping the horizon.
-The air was thin at the new elevation, but they didn’t feel it.
-Their bodies were built to out survive the humans—it was why they tried to help them.
+The air thin at the new elevation, but they didn’t feel it.
+Their bodies built to out survive the humans gave them a reason to try and help them.

 Vasha turned back to see the view off the side of their country.
 “Do you think we’ll really be safe here?”